ifsvivek/svelte/README.md

-# try to make a website with svelte and vercel
+# trying to make a website with svelte and vercel